 HERE is an excellent summary "Global Warming Contrarians and the Falsehoods they Promote" on the State of California AG website.
 Contrarian positions used by Republicans are affecting California state politics, the state climate change law AB32, and green economic initiatives in Silicon Valley; see HERE.

 Although the denial industry is largely American, there are a few European contrarians.
 HERE is an article in Le Monde documenting numerous contrarian errors.

 Here is the Australian Climate Institute's "Debunking the Deniers" site.

 It is telling that one of the most vociferous countries with an official contrarian view is Saudi Arabia.
 The Saudi's lead climate negotiator told BBC News that "...there is no relationship whatsoever between human activities and climate change."
-Recently, Saudi Arabia blocked a call by vulnerable island states at climate talks for a study...
+Notably, Saudi Arabia blocked a call by vulnerable island states at climate talks for a study...
 A Fox News / AP article says that Saudi Arabia has a long history of playing an obstructionist role at climate conferences.
 Indeed, Saudi Arabia wants reparations if a climate treaty is adopted, which would be inimical to oil consumption.
 There is a blatantly obvious connection of this fact with the anti-science contrarian Saudi stance.

 What about Contrarian Connections with Crackpot Pseudoscience in other fields?

 HERE is an article by the climate contrarian Tim Ball entitled Scientific Reaction To Velikovsky Symptomatic Of Climate Science Debacle.
 Velikovsky was a Russian psychiatrist who produced wild fallacious conjectures on astronomy.